On Shalika models and p-adic L-Functions: Introduction

 It is an analytic function on $\Z_{p}$ with values in a finitely generated $R^{\prime}$-submodule of $E^{\prime}\otimes_{\mathcal{E}^{\prime}}\C$.

-\begin{Rem} \begin{enumerate}[(i)] \item Even in the non-weakly ordinary situation we can use Lemma \ref{integrality 2} (or rather its proof) to give bounds on the order of growth of our distributions in terms of \textit{slopes} of stabilizations. \item There should be relations between the distributions $\mu_{\Theta_{\Sigma},s}$ for different critical points $s+1/2$.
+\begin{Rem} \begin{enumerate}[(i)]\thmenumhspace \item Even in the non-weakly ordinary situation we can use Lemma \ref{integrality 2} (or rather its proof) to give bounds on the order of growth of our distributions in terms of \textit{slopes} of stabilizations. \item There should be relations between the distributions $\mu_{\Theta_{\Sigma},s}$ for different critical points $s+1/2$.
 These relations together with the above mentioned bounds would enable us to construct for every stabilization of \textit{non-critical slope} a unique locally analytic distribution, which interpolates special values at all critical points.
-In the forthcoming work \cite{Ge} we show that these relations follow directly from Lemma \ref{integrality 2} in the $\GL_{2}$-case, thus giving a new construction of Dabrowskis $p$-adic L-function for Hilbert modular forms (cf.~\cite{Dab}). \end{enumerate} \end{Rem} \end{subsection} \end{section}
+In upcoming work of Santiago Molina and the author it is shown that these relations follow directly from Lemma \ref{integrality 2} in the $\GL_{2}$-case, thus giving a new construction of Dabrowski's $p$-adic L-function for Hilbert modular forms (cf.~\cite{Dab}).
+This enables us to generalize the work of Spie\ss~on the exceptional zero conjecture to Hilbert modular forms of higher weight. \end{enumerate} \end{Rem} \end{subsection} \end{section}

 \begin{section}{Examples} We want to give some examples to our construction.
 The natural source for these are odd symmetric powers of $p$-ordinary Hilbert modular forms over totally real fields $F$, in which $p$ is totally split.
 To keep the notation simple we only deal with the case $F=\Q$.
-Let $f$ be a cuspidal newform of level $\Gamma_{1}(N)$, $p\nmid N$ and weight $k\geq 2$.
+Let $f$ be a cuspidal newform of level $\Gamma_{1}(N)$, $p\nmid N$, and weight $k\geq 2$.
 The associated cuspidal automorphic representation $V$ of $\GL_{2}(\A)$ is cohomological with respect to the representation $(\Sym^{k-2} \C^{2})^{\vee}$.
-The local component $V_{p}$ is an unramified principal series representation of the form $\Ind^{\GL_{2}(Q_{p})}_{B_{2}(\Q_{p})}(\chi_{1},\chi_{2})$.
+The local component $V_{p}$ is an unramified principal series representation of the form $\Ind^{\GL_{2}(\Q_{p})}_{B_{2}(\Q_{p})}(\chi_{1},\chi_{2})$.
 Let us put $\alpha=\chi_2(p)$ and $\alpha^{\prime}=\chi_1(p)$.
 Then, as explained at the end of section \ref{int} the weak ordinarity condition is equivalent to $\ord_{p}(\alpha)=1$ and $\ord_{p}(\alpha^{\prime})=k-2$.
 Thus, the notion of weakly $p$-ordinarity coincides with the usual ordinarity condition at $p$.
 In this case our construction gives the classical $p$-adic $L$-function as constructed for example in \cite{MTT}.